-Proposition 2 Regulating migration flows through the sale of migration visas necessarily increases the total number of migrants and lowers their average skill level.
+Proposition 2 A sale of visas necessarily increases the total number of migrants and worsens their skill composition.

 Proposition 2 implies that a government that aims at minimizing the demand for migration, cannot do better than an unconstrained monopoly smuggler.
 So, if the objective is to decrease the total number of migrants, there are more effective policies than selling migration visas.
-Using our results above it is straightforward to check that any instrument that increases the concentration of smugglers on the market through the entry sunk cost, increases their costs to operate, c, or decreases the benefits of illegal migration, d, is more effective at controlling migration demand.